willemw12/get_iplayer_downloader/README.md

 * get\_iplayer and its dependencies
   [http://www.infradead.org/get\_iplayer/html/get\_iplayer.html](http://www.infradead.org/get_iplayer/html/get_iplayer.html)
 * Python 3 (3.2 or higher)
-* Python 3 setuptools for Distutils, to install get\_iplayer\_downloader.
+* Python 3 setuptools for Distutils, used to install get\_iplayer\_downloader.
 On Debian/Ubuntu, package: python3-setuptools
 * Python 3 GI/GIR (GObject Introspection Repository) libraries.
 On Debian/Ubuntu, packages: python3-gi, python3-gi-cairo
 * GTK+ 3 libraries.
 On Debian/Ubuntu, package: gir\*-gtk-3\* (\* is a wildcard character)
 * Linux.
-This program may work on other platforms (with a few minor changes), however, that has not been tested
+This program may work on other platforms with a few minor changes, however, that has not been tested